SAYOOLA591/entsecops/README.md

 # SOC Portfolio Project

-The primary goal of this lab is to simulate a real-world security operations environment, providing hands-on experience in cybersecurity.
+The primary goal of this lab is to simulate a real-world security operations environment and provide hands-on cybersecurity experience.
 The main objectives are to understand the flow of attacks, implement proper logging and monitoring, and practice responding to various threats.

 ## 🔗 Infrastructure Architectural Diagram